-Drivers of shipping vehicles carry a yellow card 10 detailing emergency measures to be taken to minimize damage in the event of an accident.
+Drivers of shipping vehicles carry a yellow card detailing emergency measures to be taken to minimize damage in the event of an accident.
 Toray Industries has also established an emergency communication system and carries out emergency training.
 In the unlikely event of such an accident, the Company has procedures in place enabling the necessary staff to be dispatched as swiftly as possible to the accident site for assistance.

-10 A Card listing the names of any hazardous substances, applicable laws and regulations, hazardous properties, procedures in case of accident, emergency reporting and contact information, methods for minimizing the spread of damage, and other relevant information.
+8 A yellow card: A card listing the names of any hazardous substances, applicable laws and regulations, hazardous properties, procedures in case of accident, emergency reporting and contact information, methods for minimizing the spread of damage, and other relevant information.